 Taylor Swift and the Economics of Terrorism

 On 8 August 2024, Austrian authorities cancelled three Taylor Swift concerts, saying that they had disrupted a terrorist attack planned for the Vienna leg of the tour.
-Three people have been arrested in connection with the plot, and two of these individuals had recently pledged allegiance to ISIL.
+Three people were arrested in connection with the plot, and two of the individuals had recently pledged allegiance to ISIL.

 The Taylor Swift concert plot illustrates how terrorists can cause serious damage even when their plots are disrupted, and makes a strong argument for more and sustained investment in counterterrorism to protect both people and economies.

-There have been plenty of terrorism arrests in Europe this summer, and this appears to be one of the more developed terrorist plots.
+There were plenty of terrorism arrests in Europe, in the summer of 2024, and this one appears to be one of the more developed terrorist plots.
 Explosive devices and detonators were found at the home of one of the suspects, as well as ISIL propaganda, €21,000 in counterfeit money, machetes, knives, and more.
 Some of the cell members also demonstrated indicators of mobilization to violence, like quitting a job and changing their appearance.
 The plot is attributed to ISIL-Khorosan Province, although it is unclear what role the group had (inspiration, coordination, direction, etc).
 Learn more about ISIL-KP financing here.

-Austrian authorities claim to have neutralized the threat but still cancelled the concert series without explaining further.
+Austrian authorities claim to have neutralized the threat, but still cancelled the concert series without explaining further.
 (If all of the individuals in the cell had all been arrested, it’s unclear why the concerts couldn’t proceed.)
-UK concerts planned for this week are going ahead.
+UK concerts planned for the weeks following went ahead as planned.

 As a dedicated Swiftie (albeit one that cannot handle large crowds and will not be attending the concert, given my career in counterterrorism…), this plot caught my immediate attention, and not just because it was a potentially high-casualty attack.
 Plenty has been written and said about terrorists targeting concerts and the threat from ISIL-KP.
 Some good analysis can be found here, here, and here, as well as our own insights into the recent Crocus City Hall attack.